Possible bound states in the triple-$\eta_c$ and triple-$J/\psi$ systems

 We show $\chi^2(s_0/m_c^2)$ in Fig.~\ref{fig:chi} to yield an optimal $s_0$ corresponding to the minimal point of the curves.

 Subsequently, the upper limit for $M^2_B$ is established by ensuring that the pole contribution (PC) exceeds 40\%

 With the chosen Borel window and $s_0$, we can establish very stable mass sum rules for the triple-$\eta_c$ and triple-$J/\psi$ systems.
 We show the Borel curves in Fig.~\ref{fig:mass} and determine the hadron masses for these two states.
-The numerical results are collected in Table~\ref{table:result}, in which the uncertainties stem from the charm quark mass $m_c$ and gluon condensate $\langle g^2_s G^2\rangle$ in Eq.~\eqref{parameters}.
+The numerical results are collected in Table~\ref{table:result}, in which the errors come from the charm quark mass $m_c$ and gluon condensate $\langle g^2_s G^2\rangle$ in Eq.~\eqref{parameters}.
+As shown in Figs.~\ref{fig:chi}-\ref{fig:mass}, the uncertainties from the parameters $s_0$ and $M_B$ are small enough to be neglected, as guaranteed by the $\chi^2$ approach and the stability of Borel curves.
+Meanwhile, we don't consider the uncertainties from the truncation of OPE series therefore the errors in Table~\ref{table:result} are actually underestimated.

-The extracted masses for the triple-$\eta_c$ and triple-$J/\psi$ states are found to be below the corresponding three-meson mass thresholds $T_{3\eta_c}\approx 8.95$ GeV and $T_{3J/\psi}\approx 9.29$ GeV~\cite{ParticleDataGroup:2024cfk}, respectively.
-The binding energies are given as $E_B=0.24$ GeV for the triple-$\eta_c$ and $E_B=0.12$ GeV for the triple-$J/\psi$ systems.
+The extracted masses for the triple-$\eta_c$ and triple-$J/\psi$ states are found to be below the corresponding three-meson mass thresholds $T_{3\eta_c}\approx 8.95$GeV and $T_{3J/\psi}\approx 9.29$GeV~\cite{ParticleDataGroup:2024cfk}, respectively.
+The binding energies are given as $E_B=0.24$GeV for the triple-$\eta_c$ and $E_B=0.12$GeV for the triple-$J/\psi$ systems.
 This result supports the investigation in the Gaussian expansion method that there is a bound state of triple-$J/\psi$~\cite{Pan:2024ple}.

-\textit{\textbf{Summary.}} \textemdash \, In this work, we investigate the fully heavy triple-$\eta_c$ state with $J^{PC}=0^{-+}$ and triple-$J/\psi$ state with $J^{PC}=1^{--}$ and calculate their masses within the method of QCD sum rules.
-We calculate the two-point correlation functions and spectral functions by including the perturbative term and nonperturbative dimension four gluon condensate.
+\textit{\textbf{Summary.}} \textemdash \, In this work, we investigate the fully heavy triple-$\eta_c$ state with $J^{PC}=0^{-+}$ and triple-$J/\psi$ state with $J^{PC}=1^{--}$ and calculate their masses using the method of QCD sum rules.
+We calculate the two-point correlation functions and spectral functions by including the perturbative term and nonperturbative dimension-four gluon condensate.
 To improve computational efficiency, we employ an IDR approach to deal with the five-loop banana integrals appearing in the OPE calculations, and adopt two key techniques to avoid potential small-circle subtraction in the GDR representation.